Basssiiie/Cultures-Revenge-of-the-Rain-God-Translation/README.md

 This project is open to contributions from others!
 If you want to pick up a translation, it may be a good idea to make an issue to give me a heads-up.

+The project structured with the following folders:

+- `translations`: contains the files with the translations for the game.
+- `documentation`: contains information about specific translated levels, [see here](./documentation/README.md).
+- `tests`: contains some automated test scripts to validate the submitted translations.

 ### Running tests

 There are two options for running the tests locally: either via Docker or via Powershell with Pester.